coloshword/ExcelAgent/README.md

 - First idea:
     - 2 models:
         - A planning model: (unknown).
 Breaks the task at hand into multiple different steps.
 First, it will get a set of COLUMN names from dataframes.

+06/04/25:
+- goal is to choose the AI capable of planning enough to solve the problem
+- another goal is to choose A setup, one that's capable `

+- goal is to make a basic agent, that can automate very easy tasks but quickly
+- So we will simply use the greedy algorithm, simply we are going to create the task and run it.

+06/10/25:
+--
+goal: run the two models using llama cpp
+- let's make a chat interface really quickly...